 The Company has incurred other-than-temporary impairments on its investments in the past, and continues to monitor investments in non-controlled corporations, as applicable, for potential future impairments.
 In addition, there is no guarantee that the fair values recorded for other investments will be sustained in the future.
-During the year ended February 28, 2019, the Company incurred impairment charges related to its investment held at cost, less impairment.
+During the year ended February 28, 2019, the Company incurred impairment charges related to an investment held at cost, less impairment.
+The Company did not have any investments held at cost, less impairment at February 29, 2020.
 See Note 1(f) for impairment charges recorded and related disclosure.